YukiGasai/obsidian-google-calendar/README.md

 You can also define a template that should be used when creating new notes by adding the template title `:obsidian-UniTemplate:`
 Make sure to activate the core plugin Templates or the Templater plugin.

-You can also deifine a position where the new note should be saved by adding the folder location infornt of the text like this `:Folder/Path-obsidian:`
+You can also define a position where the new note should be saved by adding the folder location in front of the text like this `:Folder/Path-obsidian:`

 Example `:Uni/Math-obsidian-UniTemplate:` Create the node in the folder Math with the Template UniTemplate.

-To insert event information into tempates use `{{gEvent.AnyField}}` for both plugins
+To insert event information into templates use `{{gEvent.AnyField}}` for both plugins

 Example
 ```